Combinatorial Proofs in Bordered Heegaard Floer homology: Overview of the construction

 \subsection{Invariants of arcslides}

 The strongly-based mapping class groupoid is generated by a particularly simple class of morphisms called \emph{arcslides}.
 We will now review their definitions and the invariants associated to them.
-The relations among arcslides will be described at the beginning of section \ref{sec:repmcg}.
+The relations among arcslides will be described at the beginning of Section \ref{sec:computationda}.

-Given a pointed matched circle $\slz_1$, and two matched pairs of points $B=(b_1,b_2)$ and $C=(c_1,c_2)$ in $\mathbf{a}\subset Z_1$, such that $b_1$ and $c_1$ are adjacent in $\mathbf{a}$.
-An arcslide of $b_1$ over $c_1$ moves $b_1$ to be adjacent to $c_2$, on the side opposite to its original position with respect to $c_1$.
+Given a pointed matched circle $\slz_1$, and two matched pairs of points $B=(b_1,b_2)$ and $C=(c_1,c_2)$ in $\mathbf{a}\subset Z_1$, such that $b_1$ and $c_1$ are adjacent in $\mathbf{a}$, an arcslide of $b_1$ over $c_1$ moves $b_1$ to be adjacent to $c_2$, on the side opposite to its original position with respect to $c_1$.
 This results in a new pointed matched circle $\slz_2$.
 Such a move corresponds to a certain diffeomorphism $F^\circ(\slz_1)\to F^\circ(\slz_2)$, which we will also call an arcslide.
 See Figure \ref{fig:exarcslides} for two examples of arcslides.
 The first example is an \emph{overslide} meaning $b_1$ is outside the interval $[c_1,c_2]$.
 The second example is an \emph{underslide} meaning $b_1$ is inside that interval.

-Given an arcslide $\tau:F^\circ(\slz_1)\to F^\circ(\slz_2)$, the invariant $\widehat{CFDD}(\tau)$ is a left type $DD$ bimodule over $A(\slz_1)$ and $A(-\slz_2)$, or equivalently, a left-right type $DD$ bimodule over $A(\slz_1)$ and $A(\slz_2)$.
-This bimodule can be calculated from a standard Heegaard diagram for the mapping cylinder $Y(\tau)$.
+Given an arcslide $\tau:F^\circ(\slz_1)\to F^\circ(\slz_2)$, the invariant $\widehatit{CFDD}(\tau)$ is a left type $\DD$ bimodule over $A(\slz_1)$ and $A(-\slz_2)$.
+Constructing a combinatorial model of this bimodule, denoted $\hatdd(\tau)$, is the main subject of \cite{LOT10c}.
+This model is computed from a standard Heegaard diagram for the mapping cylinder $Y(\tau)$.
 For the two arcslides in Figure \ref{fig:exarcslides}, these standard Heegaard diagrams are shown in Figure \ref{fig:exhdiagram}.
 The tiny circles in the diagrams are 1-handle attachment points, paired according to their vertical positions.
 The larger circles are $\beta$ circles, and all other arcs inside the boundary are $\alpha$-arcs.
-Later on, we will draw more schematic versions of the diagrams, omitting the $\beta$ circles and some of the attaching points of 1-handles.
+Later on, we will draw more schematic versions of these diagrams, omitting some of the $\beta$ circles and attaching points of 1-handles.